News

 Prof. Jan Woleński received an honorary professorship from the Jagiellonian University

-We are happy to announce that prof. Jan Woleński, one of the most famous Polish philosophers, distinguished scholar and lecturer, as well as a member of the Polish Academy of Sciences and of the Committee on Philosophical Sciences of the Polish Academy of Sciences, was awarded the honorary professorship of the Jagiellonian University.
+We are happy to announce that prof. Jan Woleński, one of the most famous Polish philosophers, distinguished scholar and lecturer, as well as a member of the Polish Academy of Sciences and of the Committee of Philosophical Sciences of the Polish Academy of Sciences, was awarded the honorary professorship of the Jagiellonian University.

 The official ceremony will take place on October 17, 2022 at 12.00 in the of Collegium Novum Auditorium at the Jagiellonian University.